 1) Create a Clean Slate

-Wrap up all those little hanging chads from 2009.
+Wrap up all those little hanging chads from the current year.
 That includes bookkeeping, invoicing, unfinished client communications, and filing.
-Nothing sends you into 2010 with cinder blocks tied to your feet more than a whole bunch of unfinished business from 2009.
+Nothing sends you into the New Year with cinder blocks tied to your feet more than a whole bunch of unfinished business from the current year.
 If you have outstanding items far too big to bring to full completion then simply organize, prioritize, and communicate with a firm date of when it will be handled in January.
 Finances have a natural end of year deadline for business planning and tax purposes.
-Some good tips on how to organize finances as a freelancer can be found here.

 2) Organize, File, and Purge